 Psychology: What Causes Fear?

-So what's the reasoning behind this?
-Why are people afraid of bugs, or things that go bump in the night?
+What's the reasoning behind the things you fear?
+Why are people afraid of bugs or things that go bump in the night?
 Why does the idea of giving a group presentation throw you into a realm of anxiety?
-Well, it's something that essentially is something that we can't understand, control, or thinks it will harm us.

 - Natural fears

 Natural fears are the ones that we are born with.
 If you end up going toe-to-toe with a massive lion that could potentially injure you, that's a real danger and a natural fear.
 Then, there are the conditioned fears, which are formed when something negative happens in the past, leading to anxiety disorders and causing us to avoid situations due to fear of it happening again.
 This is a largely irrational response to something because our brain causes us to think that similar circumstances will lead to the same outcome.

 For example, let's imagine that you were bitten by a dog as a child, a feared object.
 Even if the happiest, sweetest dog comes over and says hello with no intent to bite you, you may still react negatively out of certain emotions and fear.
 Because of one bad experience, you may come to the point where you avoid dogs entirely.
 If that is the case, you may still be experiencing that underlying fear, such as in post traumatic stress disorder.

 We are typically conditioned to fear the things that we are told are negative, like horror movies that scare and evoke a sense of terror.
 Whether those things are people, places, or specific objects, we have these beliefs and fears ingrained in us over time in our environment.
 We may not be afraid of the different beliefs of others, but because you may have been raised to believe someone or something is dangerous, you may still fear it even if you've never interacted with those things.
 To overcome these fears, we need to recognize their behavioral effects and find courage to face them in a safe environment.

 Fear As A Biochemical And Emotional Reaction